The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction

 As the end of the 1800s approached, Scientific Temperance Instruction (STI) was widely required by law.
-Every state, the District of Columbia, and all U.S. possessions requierd it.
+Every state and DC requiered it.
 That is, each had laws mandating that every student receive anti-alcohol education.

 But the content of the Scientific Temperance Instruction was anything but scientific.
 The textbooks endorsed by the Woman’s Christian Temperance Union (WCTU) were not scientific.
 Indeed, they were propaganda.
 Yet textbooks lacking WCTU endorsement also lacked markets.